awsdocs/amazon-appstream2-developer-guide/doc_source/home-folders.md

 ## Enable Home Folders for Your AppStream 2\.0 Users<a name="enable-home-folders"></a>

 Before enabling home folders, you must do the following:
 + Check that you have the correct AWS Identity and Access Management \(IAM\) permissions for Amazon S3 actions\.
-For more information, see [IAM Policies and the Amazon S3 Bucket for Home Folders and Application Settings Persistence](controlling-access.md#s3-iam-policy)\.
+For more information, see [Using IAM Policies to Manage Administrator Access to the Amazon S3 Bucket for Home Folders and Application Settings Persistence](s3-iam-policy.md)\.
 + Use an image that was created from an AWS base image released on or after May 18, 2017\.
 For a current list of released AWS images, see [AppStream 2\.0 Base Image Version History](base-image-version-history.md)\.
 + Enable network connectivity to Amazon S3 from your virtual private cloud \(VPC\) by configuring internet access or a VPC endpoint for Amazon S3\.
 For more information, see [Networking, Access, and Security for Amazon AppStream 2\.0](managing-network.md) and [Using Amazon S3 VPC Endpoints for Home Folders and Application Settings Persistence](managing-network.md#managing-network-vpce-iam-policy)\.